René Abeliuk: Later life

 After his time in government, Abeliuk returned to practicing law.
 Between 2003 and 2006, Abeliuk served as an appellate attorney for the Supreme Court of Chile.
 He wrote several legal articles and books, as well as columns for El Mercurio and Las Últimas Noticias.

+Personal life

+Abeliuk was married to María Olga Rojas Besoaín, an educator at the University of Chile and later a judge of the Eighth Criminal Court of Santiago.
+Together Abeliuk and Rojas had two children.

+Abeliuk died of cancer on 19 November 2014 in Santiago.